Finishing – Preparing 3D prints for touch readers

 hexagonal white tiles with a variety of colours on raised symbols and black indented lettering

-3D printed tiles with nail polish on raised areas and fine liner in indented lettering
+3D printed tiles with nail polish on raised areas and fine liner in indented lettering.

 Construction